mtkimmins/LTSDM_hack/README.md

 **24 May 2025** -
 I have just realized as I attempted to clamp on the clip to the chip that the lead on the p25d80sh is way bigger than the SOIC8 clip leads I have bought.
 I will have to reassess how I will attach the chip to the ESP32.
 Maybe taping wires to the chip's leads -- I don't want to solder anything to this chip as I want to reuse it and have little experience with solder.
-Lead comparison photo uploaded as "faulty_chip_clip.jpg."
+Lead comparison photo uploaded as *[removed]*.
+*EDIT: I have since realized that this clip is not meant to go on the custom pcb golden fingers, but on the chip itself directly.
+Embarassing.*

 **26 May 2025** -